Returning to School 2021-2022

-The Superior-Greenstone District School Board's priority is the safety and well-being of our students and staff, particularly as we prepare for the return to school in September.
-We look forward to the start of the new school year and we know that the first day of school will be filled with excitement and that there may also be some anxiety due to the COVID-19 pandemic and the length of time since students have been in school.
+The Superior-Greenstone District School Board's priority is the safety and well-being of our students and staff, particularly as we prepare for the return to school after a period of provincial closure.
+We look forward to the start of the new school semester and we know that the first day of school will be filled with excitement and that there may also be some anxiety due to the COVID-19 pandemic and the length of time since students have been in school.

 School Day Model

 As per the requirements of the Ministry of Education, students of Superior-Greenstone District School Board will begin the school year following a Conventional Model (Normal School Day Routine) with enhanced public health protocols.